Toroidal inductors and transformers: Advantages

-In general, a toroidal inductor/transformer is more compact than other shaped cores because they are made of fewer materials and include a centering washer, nuts, and bolts resulting in up to a 50% lighter weight design.
+In general, toroidal inductors and transformers are more compact than other shaped cores, resulting in up to a 50% lighter weight design.
 This is especially the case for power devices.

-Because the toroid is a closed-loop core, it will have a higher magnetic field and thus higher inductance and Q factor than an inductor of the same mass with a straight core (solenoid coils).
+Because the toroid is a closed-loop core, it has a higher inductance and Q factor than an inductor of the same mass with a straight core (solenoid coils).
 This is because most of the magnetic field is contained within the core.
 By comparison, with an inductor with a straight core, the magnetic field emerging from one end of the core has a long path through air to enter the other end.

-In addition, because the windings are relatively short and wound in a closed magnetic field, a toroidal transformer will have a lower secondary impedance which will increase efficiency, electrical performance and reduce effects such as distortion and fringing.
+Because the windings are relatively short and the magnetic field is closed, a toroidal transformer has higher efficiency, electrical performance, and reduces effects such as distortion and fringing.

 Due to the symmetry of a toroid, little magnetic flux escapes from the core (leakage flux).
-Thus, a toroidal inductor/transformer, radiates less electromagnetic interference (EMI) to adjacent circuits and is an ideal choice for highly concentrated environments.
-Manufacturers have adopted toroidal coils in recent years to comply with increasingly strict international standards limiting the amount of electromagnetic field consumer electronics can produce.
+Thus, a toroidal inductor/transformer, couples less electromagnetic interference (EMI) to adjacent circuits and is often chosen for highly concentrated environments.
+Manufacturers have adopted toroidal coils in recent years to comply with standards limiting the amount of electromagnetic field consumer electronics can produce.